Angiras: Texts

 Many hymns of the Rigveda credit the Angirases as their authors, mainly in Mandalas I and VIII.
 Various Angirasa sub-clans, including the Śunahotras, the Gautamas, and the Bhāradvājas composed Mandalas II, IV, and VI respectively.

 Other than crediting authorship, the Vedic texts mention sage Angiras in various roles such as a fire priest or a singer.
 For example, the allegorical hymn 3.31 of the Rigveda calls him a singer:

-In the Vedic tradition linked to the Atharvaveda, sage Atharvan was more revered while sage Angiras was controversial.
-The auspicious practices, virtues and the pursuit of good for others were attributed to Atharvan, while the hostile sorcery and pursuit of harm unto others were attributed to Angiras.
-According to Max Muller – a professor of Sanskrit and Indology at the Oxford University, the sage Angiras in Vedic literature is different from the plural term Angirasa, and these terms refer to different people.
+According to Max Muller—a professor of Sanskrit and Indology at the Oxford University—the sage Angiras in Vedic literature is different from the plural term Angirasa, and these terms refer to different people.
 The Angiras rishi is different from the group of sorcerers in Atharvaveda also named Angirasa, and according to Muller, the Vedic rishi is also different from a class of divine beings who too are called Angirasa in the Vedic texts and described as "sprung from coals (angara)".

 In Buddhist Pali canonical texts such as Digha Nikaya, Tevijja Sutta describes a discussion between the Buddha and Vedic scholars of his time.
 The Buddha names ten rishis, calls them "early sages" and makers of ancient verses that have been collected and chanted in his era, and among those ten rishis is Angiras.